lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Generate an ephemeral ECDH key pair using the curve in the selected cipher suite and format it as a COSE_Key.
 Let G_Y be the 'x' parameter of the COSE_Key.

-* Choose a connection identifier C_R and store it for the length of the protocol.
+* Choose a connection identifier C_R and store it for the length of the EDHOC session.

 * Compute the transcript hash TH_2 = H( G_Y, C_R, H(message_1) ) where H() is the EDHOC hash algorithm of the selected cipher suite.
 The input to the hash function is a CBOR Sequence.
 Note that H(message_1) can be computed and cached already in the processing of message_1.